Andrew Roberts, Baron Roberts of Belgravia: Overview of the Second World War

 The Storm of War: A New History of the Second World War came out in August 2009.
 A detailed look at the history of events behind the Second World War and various key elements within it such as the nature of Nazi Germany's rule, the book received large popular success and reached number two in The Sunday Times bestseller list.
 It additionally earned the British Army Military Book of the Year Award for 2010.

-In terms of critical response, The Storm of War has also received a wide variety of praise in publications such as The Daily Beast, where Korda lauded it as written "superbly well" and stated that Roberts's "scholarship is superb", and The Wall Street Journal, where the historian Jonathan W. Jordan said that Roberts "splendidly weaves a human tragedy into a story".
+The Storm of War received a wide variety of praise in publications such as The Daily Beast, where Korda lauded it as written "superbly well" and stated that Roberts's "scholarship is superb", and The Wall Street Journal, where the historian Jonathan W. Jordan said that Roberts "splendidly weaves a human tragedy into a story".
 Support also came from figures such as the American political commentator Peter Robinson and the English historian Paul Johnson.
 In the book Roberts aims to paint a concise yet highly detailed picture of the conflict in which he argues that Joseph Stalin and Hitler both took terrible actions due to their repressive ideologies, throwing thousands and thousands of lives away in the process, yet the eventual defeat of the Axis powers constituted a moral triumph of democratic pluralism over authoritarianism that led the way to a better future.